cwru-courses/csds440-f23-6/Assignments/HW4.md

 9. When learning the weights for the perceptron, we dropped the *sign* activation function to make the objective smooth.
 Show that the same strategy does not work for an arbitrary ANN.
 (Hint: consider the shape of the decision boundary if we did this.)
 (10 points)

 Answer:

+A smooth activation function (such as the logistic sigmoid or hyperbolic tangent) is a better option when learning the weights for a perceptron than the sign activation function.
+Unfortunately, for several reasons, this method cannot be applied directly to any artificial neural network (ANN):

+1. **Complex Decision Boundaries:** Complex and non-linear decision boundaries can be modeled by ANNs with several layers and non-linear activation functions.
+The activation functions and weights have a complicated function that transforms the decision boundary.
+A simple, smooth function may be used in place of non-linear activation functions to produce a decision boundary that may not be able to accurately depict the intended function.

+2. **Loss Function:** Generally, gradient-based optimization techniques like backpropagation are used to train ANNs.
+The computation of gradients that drive weight updates during training depends on how smoothly the activation functions are fitted.
+It would be difficult to compute gradients—which are required for the convergence of optimization methods like gradient descent—if non-smooth activation functions, like the sign function, were used.

+3. **Function Approximation:** In order to effectively capture and represent complicated processes, artificial neural networks (ANNs) frequently rely on the non-linear characteristics of activation functions.
+The network’s capacity to approximate intricate mappings may be restricted if these non-linearities are eliminated.

+4. **Expressiveness:** The capacity of ANNs to recognize and learn from both linear and non-linear correlations in data is well recognized.
+The expressiveness of the network is greatly restricted when non-linear activation functions are swapped out for linear ones, which also lessens the network's capacity to recognize intricate patterns and correlations in data.

+In conclusion, while a smooth activation function can effectively replace the sign activation function in a basic perceptron model, this approach is inappropriate for arbitrary artificial neural networks (ANNs).
+To capture complex patterns and relationships in data, artificial neural networks (ANNs) use numerous layers and non-linear activation functions.
+Modifying the activation functions can produce a fundamentally different and less expressive model.